-The Buccaneers finished the 2019 season with the most passes defensed of any team.
+The Buccaneers finished the 2019 season with 96 passes defensed, the most of any team.

 If we further break it down, the defense as a whole really came into their own around the halfway mark in the season.
 From weeks 9-17, the Buccaneers not only led in passes defensed with 63 (a full 13 more than the next closest team), the defense itself led in sacks (31.0), quarterback hits (77), defensive scores (4), and tied for second in fumble recoveries (16) and forced fumbles (14).
 Yes, the Bucs had the number one scoring defense in the back half of last year.